7 healthy oils for your dog (that you should know)

 Especially important are valuable, cold-pressed oils.
 That's exactly what we're talking about today.
 We'll tell you what you really need to know about them.

 They contain polyunsaturated fatty acids, which are needed by the organism.
-They can be formed neither in the human body nor in the body of your four-legged friend.
+They can be formed neither in the human body nor in the body of your dog.
 Therefore, they must be included in the food intake.

 Healthy diet oils